davisshaver/tech-docs/wordpress-development/submodule-workflow.md

 1. You can do checkout and update submodule in the same time. `git pull origin master && git submodule update`

-2. You can ignore the whole submodule directory by doing this `git update-index --assume-unchanged lib/*`
+2. You can ignore the whole submodule directory by doing this `git update-index --assume-unchanged <the directory you want to ignore>/*`

 3. You can create custom shell function to checkout a branch and update submodules in the same time